 — against the flow of traffic.

-11. Weather Events: Chestnut Street Garage (Magenta) – During weather events when the roof of the garage is closed, Magenta permits must park in the 620 HSC Garage.
+12. Weather Events: Chestnut Street Garage (Magenta) – During weather events when the roof of the garage is closed, Magenta permits must park in the 620 HSC Garage.
 Parking in patient spaces will result in a parking citation.
-Floyd Street Garage (Orange) – During weather events when the roof of the garage may be closed, all vehicles must be relocated to Cardinal Stadium (Purple permit areas).
+Floyd Street Garage (Orange) – During weather events when the roof of the garage may be closed, all vehicles must be relocated to 3rd Street South parking lot.
 During roof closures all vehicles left will be unavailable until surface conditions are deemed safe to travel.